thedivergentai/ByteFix-Website/docs/GAMEPLAN.md

     *   Consider using simple icons to reinforce each benefit.
 (This is a manual step for the user).
     *   Use clear visual separation.
 *   **Customer Testimonials Section:**
     *   Use real testimonials from satisfied customers.
-(This is a manual step for the user).
     *   A basic carousel has been implemented to display the testimonials.
 *   **Repair Request Form Section:**
     *   Keep the form simple and user-friendly.